pact-foundation/docs.pact.io/website/docs/recipes/kafka.md

 ```
 In a similar fashion to the consumer test, we will need to get hold of a Kafka Serializer, which we should obtain through looking up the configuration of our production code (and again, in this demo, we'll just create an instance for use - make sure you do a better job!).

-The KafkaJsonSerializer will take our domain object and turn it into a byte array. we pass this back to PACT which will compare it to what is held in the PACT broker.
+The `KafkaJsonSerializer` will take our domain object and turn it into a byte array. we pass this back to Pact which will compare it to what is held in the Pact broker.
 If its a match, we're green...